 Impulse Martial Arts is headed by Sensei Ramsey Veitch.
-The martial arts offered are Aikido, Kempo-Jutsu, Iai-Jutsu and Ken-Jutsu (Samurai Sword Arts), and Self-Defense Combatives.
+The martial arts offered are Aikido, Kempo-Jutsu, Iai-Jutsu and Ken-Jutsu (Samurai Sword Arts), Japanese Jujutsu, and Self-Defense Combatives.
 For more information about these arts, click here.

 At Impulse Martial Arts, we study traditional and modern Japanese Martial Arts in the Allentown, Bethlehem, Easton, and Lehigh Valley area.
 The variety of martial arts we practice emphasize practical self-defense, joint-lock and control techniques, grappling, blocking and striking, ground-fighting, real-world scenarios, multiple attackers, weapons defense, weapons use and weapons retaining tactics.
 Other focus points include strength and conditioning, power and ki (energy) development, meditation, speed and accuracy.

 We never have membership or sign-up fees, contracts, or testing fees.
 Impulse Martial Arts is a family.
 You will be one of us!
 Commit yourself to us and we will commit ourselves to you!

 Ramsey Veitch, Sensei, has been involved with the martial arts since he was a child and has been training consistently for almost 20 years.
 The Sensei possesses a deep passion and understanding of the martial arts and devotes much of his time to them.
 Sensei trains regularly and has earned black belts in Aikido, Kempo, Iai and Ken-Jutsu and actively studies the other arts of Brazilian Jujutsu, Weapons Tactics, Krav Maga, Aiki-Jutsu, and Kobudo (Okinawan Weapons).